chanstev/labs/project/CONTEXT.md

 - All content is managed via Markdown in the `docs/` directory
 - Minimal manual updates required
 - Project context and setup are documented in the `project/` directory

+## Content Policy
+- All generated placeholder content (such as experiments, thoughts, and about) must be clearly indicated as AI-generated placeholder content for demo purposes only.
+This ensures transparency and avoids confusion with real or production content.

+## UI/UX and Content Requirements
+- The Experiments page serves as the landing page (root of the site).
+- Social links (GitHub, LinkedIn) are displayed in the top right of the navigation bar.
+- The About page is brief, visually consistent with the rest of the site, and not a public CV.
+- Navigation and URLs use the names: Experiments, Thoughts, About.
+- All placeholder/demo content is clearly marked as AI-generated.